markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 So the baseline with Lambda@Edge being active for the **p99** is now **50ms**.
 On rainy days basically twice as slow as without any triggers.
 Again, account for some variance around ±5ms.

-The reported duration in the Cloudwatch logs for the function is between **0.84ms** and **1.53ms**.
+The reported duration in the Cloudwatch logs for the function is between **0.84ms** and **1.53ms**, so on average around 1ms simplified.
 This begs the question, where the other overhead went.
 There are roughly 20ms unaccounted for and missing.
 A tribute to the performance gods?
 I don't know. 🤷

 Just keep that gap in mind.
-I guess this is the computational overhead between the Cloudfront request handling and call out to the L@E execution environment.
+I guess this is the overhead between the Cloudfront request handling and call out to the L@E execution environment, somehow all this stuff needs to be orchestrated behind the scenes.
 It's just sad that I cannot find those timings anywhere.
 The pure CloudFront logs are also not conclusive.

 The maximum memory used is 67 to 68 MB.